-Julian Morris is Emeritus Professor of Process Control at Newcastle University, Visiting Professor in the Department of Pure and Applied Chemistry at the University of Strathclyde, Technical Director of the Centre for Process Analytics and Control Technology (CPACT) (www.cpact.com), and Associate Director of AJM Consulting (www.ajm.co.uk) where he is guiding the further development of the MS2 multivariate analysis and process data mining system and its expansion into a real-time on-line monitoring system.
+Julian Morris is Emeritus Professor of Process Control at Newcastle University, Visiting Professor in the Department of Pure and Applied Chemistry at the University of Strathclyde, Technical Director of the Centre for Process Analytics and Control Technology (CPACT) (www.cpact.com).
 He is a past CEO and Non-Executive Director Bioinnovel Ltd. He is a member of the Centre for Process Innovation (CPI) Advisory Committee and has been since CPI’s inception, a member of the CPI High Temperature Innovation Centre Technology Technical and Innovation Advisory Group, and a member of the NEPIC Innovation and Thrust Team.

 Knowledge Transfer Partnerships (KTP)

 Predictive modelling and Process Performance Monitoring Technologies

 Implementation of PAT and innovative modelling technologies for faster product and process scale-up and rapid prototyping in sustainable processing